hazelcast/hazelcast-simulator/README.md

 A Simulator test class needs to be a public, non-abstract class with a public no-arg constructor.

-Assume the property file to start the test is as follows:
+Assume the tests file to start the test is as follows:

 ```
-class=example.MyTest
+  test:
+  - class: example.MyTest
 ```

-The main property that needs to be in the property file is the `class` property which needs to point to the full class name.
+The main property that needs to be in the tests file is the `class` property which needs to point to the full class name.

 Just like the other annotated methods, `Timestep` methods need to be public due to the code generator and they are allowed to throw `Throwable` like checked exceptions: